Noémia de Sousa: Life

 Noémia de Sousa was born of mixed-race heritage in Catembe, on the south side of the bay across from the Mozambican capital Lourenço Marques.
-Her father was a descended from a Luso-Afro-Indian family from the island of Mozambique; her maternal grandfather was German.
+Her father was a descended from a Luso-Afro-Goan family from the island of Mozambique; her maternal grandfather was German.
 Her father taught her to read at the age of four, four years before he died.

 De Sousa wrote often in her early years but did not publish her work until the age of 22 in 1948.
 From that year on, she published her work frequently for the next three years.

 Moving to Portugal by the age of 25, de Sousa lived in Lisbon, working as a translator from 1951 to 1964.
 She then left for Paris, where she worked for the local consulate of Morocco.
 She went back to Lisbon in 1975 and became a member of the ANOP.

 She worked with several newspapers and magazines throughout her life.
 Some of her most notable collaborations were with Mensagem (CEI); Mensagem (Luanda); Itinerário; Notícias do Bloqueio (Porto, 1959); O Brado Africano; Moçambique 58; Vértice (Coimbra), Sul (Brazil).

 Writing career

-In the early 1950s de Sousa became involved in the Moçambicanidade movement.
+In the early 1950s, de Sousa became involved in the Moçambicanidade movement.
 During this period anti-colonial literature in Mozambique was at its peak and de Sousa was one of many Mozambican women writers active in the resistance.
 One of de Sousa's initial contributions to the movement was sharing her literary works with news outlets that supported the resistance.
-De Sousa wrote an impactful poem, "Poema para uma Infância Distante," that was published in a resistance news publication.
+De Sousa wrote an impactful poem, "Poema para uma Infância Distante", that was published in a resistance news publication.
 This prominent literary work was one that played an immense role in the spread of cultural identity and awareness in the Moçambicanidade movement.